Serious Lawyers for Serious Injuries

 State Caps for Medical Malpractice Compensation

 Financial recoveries for medical malpractice cases are usually intended to compensate victims for the losses, injuries, harm and damage they suffered as a result of medical negligence.
-In general, these recoveries can include awards for:

 • Non-economic damages – Also referred to as “general damages,” non-economic damages refer to losses that are difficult (if not impossible) to quantify in dollars.
 Examples of this type of compensation include awards for pain and suffering, anxiety, and impacts to victims’ quality of life.